jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 Deep learning has been so damn successful that it's worth knowing about just for that.
 Neural networks are great function-approximators, which can be [useful in the FEP](https://kaiu.me/2017/07/11/introducing-the-deep-active-inference-agent/).
 Also, the standard deep learning libraries (PyTorch/Tensorflow etc.) are worth learning because they make it really easy to build flexible models using current best-practices, and they make things like autodifferentiation and optimisation easy!

 - [fast.ai](https://course.fast.ai/) by Jeremy Howard and Rachel Thomas [course]
   - An excellent, practical introduction to state of the art techniques in modern deep learning.
 Emphasis on deploying models.
-Worth it just for the Jeremy's wisdom.
+Worth it just for Jeremy Howard's wisdom.
 - [Advanced Deep Learning and Reinforcement Learning](https://www.youtube.com/watch?v=iOh7QUZGyiU&list=PLqYmG7hTraZDNJre23vqCGIVpfZ_K2RZs) by DeepMind [lecture videos]
   - A more detailed course which picks up a lot of the detail that Fast.ai leaves out.
 - [Deep Learning Book](https://www.deeplearningbook.org/) by Ian Goodfellow, Yoshua Bengio, and Aaron Courville [textbook]